h15200/notes/aws.md

     - Network Load Balancer (L4) operates at the network protocol level, so only has access to IP address but is very high performing and offers low latency. tcp or udp apps
     - Gateway Load Balancer has a very different use case from the above two. sits in front of virtual appliances such as firewalls and operates at L3 (packets)
     - `target groups` must be set to tell the load balancer where to send the traffic (EC2, IP address, Lambda Function, etc..)
+  - `secure listeners`
+    - if `ALB`
+      - used to assign SSL, TLS certs to the load balancer
+      - for ALB, the SSL is used between the user and the LB, but not between the LB and the application.
+This is usually ok as that part is already within the VPC
+      - is is also possible to have end to end encryption if you use another cert for LB <-> Instances
+    - if `NLB`
+      - possible to have full encryption from user all the way to the instance
+      - a public cert must be used

 ## AMI (amazon machine images & instances)